おすすめ/RECOMMENDED

 スポンサーリンク

-The Short History of Kinkakuji
+A Short History of Kinkakuji

-The place now Kinkakuji is located was called “Saionji temple” which belonged to the Saionji family, one of the most prosperous court noble clan in the Heian period.
-In the 13th century, Saionji Kinmune planned to invite the Emperor Godaigo to Saionji temple and to assassinate him for the purpose of overthrowing the Shogunate (A Shogun was a kind of delegate of the emperor.
-If the emperor has ceased to exist, Kinmune could had overthrow the Shogunate).
-His plan failed and he was executed and his property, including Saionji temple, was confiscated.
+In the 13th century, Saionji Kinmune planned to invite the Emperor Godaigo to Saionji temple and to assassinate him in order to overthrow the status quo.
+Finally his plan failed and he was executed and his property, including Saionji temple, was confiscated.

-After the incident, Ashikaga Yoshimitsu bought Sainoji temple when his political career was at the zenith.
+After the incident, Ashikaga Yoshimitsu bought Sainoji temple when his political career was at the zenith in the 14th century.
 He constructed “Kitayama-den” as his residence.
 This is the origin of Kinkakuji (Shariden).
 At that time, there was a pavilion called Tenkyo-kaku.
-It is believed that a roofed wooden bridge connected these pavilions.
-He exercised his political power though he had gave up his “Shogun throne” to his son many years ago.
-Shariden also worked as “Kasiyo”.
-Kaisyo is a place where people gather.
-Yoshimitsu invited people there for cultural enjoyments.
+It is believed there was a roofed wooden bridge connected these two pavilions.

 In the 19th century, the Meiji government ordered the separation of Shinto and Buddhism (In Japan, Shinto and Buddhism had been fused for centuries.) and Kinkakuji, as same as other temples, lost the privileges they had.